Dragon Colors

-White has been associated with light, the sun, air, holiness, perfection, and innocence1 and in some cases, virginity.3 Throughout the world, it is the dominant holy color.3
+White is associated with light, the sun, air, holiness, perfection, and innocence [1] and in some cases, virginity.
+[3] Throughout the world, it is the dominant holy color.
+[3] There are two opposing aspects of its symbolism.

-To the Apache, an indigenous people of North America, white symbolizes the north for its source of snow.6 The Cherokee, another indigenous people of North America, white symbolizes the south as well as peace.6
+To the Apache of North America, white symbolizes the north for its source of snow.
+[6] To the Cherokee, white symbolizes the south as well as peace.
+[6]

-In Feng Shui, white is associated with the element Metal in the Chinese Elemental system.
-White is connected to Yang, the active principle, as well as with mourning, spirits/ghosts, poise, and confidence.6
+In Feng Shui, white is associated with the element Metal in the Chinese Elemental system, Wu Xing.
+White is connected to Yang, the active principle, as well as with mourning, spirits/ghosts, poise, and confidence.
+[6]

-In the East, however, white symbolizes death and mourning,2 and Chinese funeral garments are often coarse white.5 In India, white is a symbol for unhappiness, and in Japan certain white flowers symbolize death.6 This is also true for Ancient Rome and Greece, places where the people associated white with death as well as life.1 In this case, white represents rebirth into life beyond the grave.1 In China, white is associated with the direction west.5
+In the East, white symbolizes death and mourning, [2] and Chinese funeral garments are often coarse white.
+[5] In India, white is a symbol for unhappiness, and in Japan certain white flowers symbolize death.
+[6] In Ancient Rome and Greece, people associated white with death and life.
+[1] In this case, white represents rebirth.
+[1] In China, white is associated with the direction west.
+[5]

-Even in contemporary times, when used to make a flag, white denotes surrender, truce, and goodwill.1
+In contemporary times, when used to make a flag, white denotes surrender, truce, and goodwill.
+[1]

 Summary of Symbolism of the Color White